AUTHOR SPOTLIGHT

 Frederick:

 In many ways, yes.
-I studied electrical engineering in college because it felt like the natural extension of that early wonder.
+I studied electrical engineering in college because it felt like a natural extension of that early wonder.

-But right out of college, during a job interview of all places, I had a faith encounter that completely altered my trajectory.
-I didn’t stop loving technology — I just stopped believing it was ultimate.
+But right out of college, during a job interview of all places, I had a personal faith encounter that shifted something inside me.
+I didn’t stop loving technology — I just stopped believing it could answer everything.

 For decades, I worked in consulting and executive recruiting.
 Writing stayed dormant.
-I assumed it was something I might do one day, much later.
+I assumed it was something I might return to someday.

 Selah: